eskildsen/time-analysis-of-nist-candidates-automated-pipeline/README.md

-# Constant time analysis of nist candidates automated pipeline
+# Automated pipeline for Constant Time analysis of NIST candidates
 This is a collection of tools to help evaluate NIST lightweight crypto implementations for constant-time behaviour.

 1. [Installation](#Installation)